francescogerardomarra/its/modulo26/5_security_hello_world.md

 ## Running the Spring Boot Application

-To run the `WebServiceRestJWT` application in IntelliJ:
+To run the `WebServiceRestSecurity` application in IntelliJ:

 **Open the Project in IntelliJ IDEA**
 - Launch IntelliJ IDEA and choose **File -> Open**.